 Issues Mobilization Grants

-Before you submit an application for an Issues Mobilization Grant, you may want to discuss your campaign with NAR’s Campaign Services staff.
-They can discuss a campaign strategy and suggest tools to use including polling, direct mail, phone calls, grassroots mobilization, advertising (online, print, radio & TV), websites/social media, voter files, etc. Many of these services are provided by NAR via our consultants at a discounted price.
+Before submitting an application for an Issues Mobilization Grant, associations are encouraged to discuss issue campaigns with NAR’s Campaign Services staff.
+Staff can assist you in developing a campaign strategy and suggest tools to use, including: polling, direct mail, phone calls, grassroots mobilization, advertising (online, print, radio & TV), and websites/social media.
+All of these services are provided by NAR through our contract consultants at a discounted cost.

 * NAR’s Independent Expenditure Program provides each state with funds that they can use to support candidates for political office who support REALTORS® and the real estate industry.

 State and local REALTOR® associations must complete and submit an Issues Mobilization Grant Application.
 Before submitting a draft application, review the Guidance Document detailing Application requirements and procedures.
 NAR staff will review the Application, discuss it with you, and request additional information if necessary.
 Applications that do not adhere to the Guidance Document or do not include the required information - including a budget, signatures, etc. - will not be considered for review by the State and Local Issues Mobilization Support Committee.

 Once an Application is finalized, the Committee will review it during one of their scheduled meetings.
 Monthly Committee meetings are held in-person during the two annual NAR governance meetings and the REALTOR® Party Training conference, and otherwise via teleconference.
 Applicants must make a presentation and be available to answer questions from the Committee during the meeting.

 Additional information is applicable to requests of $25,000 or less and to requests of $100,000 or greater:

 Applications $25,000 or Less